Gaza City: Religion

 The population of Gaza is overwhelmingly composed of Muslims, who mostly follow Sunni Islam.
 During the Fatimid period, Shia Islam was dominant in Gaza, but after Saladin conquered the city in 1187, he promoted a strictly Sunni religious and educational policy, which at the time was instrumental in uniting his Arab and Turkish soldiers.

 Gaza is home to a small Palestinian Christian minority of about 3,500 people.
 The majority live in the Zaytun Quarter of the Old City and belong to the Greek Orthodox, Roman Catholic, and Baptist denominations.
-In 1906 there were about 750 Christians, of which 700 were Orthodox and 50 were Roman Catholic.
+In 1906, there were about 750 Christians, of which 700 were Orthodox and 50 were Roman Catholic.

 Gaza's Jewish community was roughly 3,000 years old, and in 1481 there were sixty Jewish households.
-Most of them fled from Gaza after the 1929 Palestine riots, when they consisted of fifty families.
+At the time of the 1929 Palestine riots, there were fifty families living in Gaza, most of whom fled after the riots.
 In Sami Hadawi's land and population survey, Gaza had a population of 34,250, including 80 Jews in 1945.
 Most of them left the city after the 1948 War, due to mutual distrust between them and the Arab majority.
 Today, there are no Jews living in Gaza.